 This particular SR20 was equipped with the amazing DFC 90 autopilot.
 The DFC 90 can dramatically reduce pilot workload, especially during the very busy time of an instrument approach to an airport in reduced visibility.
-And it comes with two safety features, envelope protection and a straight-and-level button.
+And it comes with two safety features, and a .
 One corporate pilot pointed to the "brand new $32 million jet" he flew and said it lacked both of those features.

 I bought the SR20 in July of 2011.
 The insurance company required me to take Cirrus Transition Training.
 I selected The Flight Academy at Boeing Field who are Cirrus experts.